grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 - [New keyboard shortcut](https://github.com/grafana/grafana/pull/61837)
   - This is a small change, but it brings attention to a feature that has been improved recently and that most people don't know about.
 - [Search improvement for Flame graphs](https://github.com/grafana/grafana/pull/61748)
-  - Fuzzy search!
+  - Fuzzy search.
 Has to be in the blog post.
 - [Changes to the Prometheus query editor](https://github.com/grafana/grafana/pull/60718)
   - These are query patterns for the data source that most of our users use.